 Special Needs Trusts

 A special needs trust allows an individual, who establishes the trust, to provide for the needs of a physically or mentally disabled person.
 It does so in a way that does not adversely affect any government benefits the disabled person is receiving.
 A disabled individual can receive income or possess assets from a trust.
 That income or those assets may exceed the financial guidelines of a government sponsored program.
 If they do, the individual will lose their government benefits if a special needs trust has not be established.
-As a compassionate Texas estate planning lawyer Clausell Law Firm, PLLC always enjoys seeing the peace of mind that can be brought about by proper estate planning.
+As a compassionate Texas probate and estate planning attorney Clausell Law Firm, PLLC always enjoys seeing the peace of mind that can be brought about by proper estate planning.
 This is especially true when a special needs trust is successfully prepared and executed.

 When done correctly, the assets in a special needs trust do not actually belong to the beneficiary.
 They belong to the trust, which then provides them to the individual in need.
 This aspect of the trust is what prevents a disabled person from losing their government program benefits.
 A special needs trust can hold real estate, cash, stocks and other assets.
 The benefits of a life insurance policy can also be paid through the use of this type of trust.